Warning: This is a Touchy Topic!

-I’ve been involved in several back to back data center projects that have lasted over a year each.
-They are great for job security but can wear out the best people you have, especially if the same people are handling all the day to day support, break fix and additional capacity needs.
+I’ve been involved in several back-to-back data center projects that have lasted over a year each.
+They are great for job security but can wear out the best people you have, especially if the same people are handling all the day-to-day support, break-fix, and additional capacity needs.

-Any project manager who doesn’t know the environment he’s working in and says he can get it done faster is just being optimistic and will soon learn the hard-way.
+Any project manager who doesn’t know the environment he’s working in and says he can get it done faster is just being optimistic and will soon learn the hard way.

 It’s just a bunch of P2Ving and that’s easy, right?
 True, however the hard stuff comes later when solving performance issues or problems that happen because networks or database dependencies were missed.

-This usually happens when apps, web servers and databases are spread across multiple locations and the goal is to centralize.
+This usually happens when apps, web servers, and databases are spread across multiple locations and the goal is to centralize.

 I realize most managers will do what they are asked.
 And most infrastructure teams are always ready to virtualize everything.
-However, once the unrealistic expectations for deadlines start slipping because of difficulties with P2Vs, app issues and even people – you’ll wish you had 3 times more hours in a day…
+However, once the unrealistic expectations for deadlines start slipping because of difficulties with P2Vs, app issues, and even people – you’ll wish you had 3 times more hours in a day…

-Failing to set realistic expectations is a major player why virtualization fails.
+Failing to set realistic expectations is a major player in why virtualization fails.
 Don’t fool yourself by thinking it’s easy.

-Even when done properly there is planning, testing, trying, failing, retesting, retrying, failing-again and eventually you succeed.
+Even when done properly there is planning, testing, trying, failing, retesting, retrying, failing again, and eventually you succeed.

 There, that wasn’t too painful.